bigskysoftware/missing/docs/rfp.md

 # Untitled CSS Library RFP

+Statement of Purpose: Create A CSS library that starts with good default styling, akin to classless CSS libraries, and, beyond that, offers purely semantic HTML components (e.g. nav bars), utilizing ARIA where appropriate (e.g. tabs) and, finally, where tweaks are needed, offers a small & curated set of class-based utilities taken from the current popular utility libraries (tailwinds, tachyons, etc.)

 Untitled CSS Library is a CSS library that, so far as I can tell, does not exist.

 It offers the following features: